alexandralalor/alexandralalor.github.io/_pages/research.md

 ## Lead Biological Science Technician
 ### [USGS Western Ecological Research Center](https://www.usgs.gov/centers/werc), Sequoia-Kings Canyon National Parks, Three Rivers, CA
-> I'm excited to work this summer at Sequoia-Kings Canyon National Parks!
-As a crew lead, I'll bring researchers into backcountry field sites to collect fuel data in recently burned and unburned Sequoia groves.
-We'll also be looking at forest regeneration and seedling abundance, to see how these landscapes are recovering from recent fires.
+> In the summer of 2023 I worked with the USGS in Sequoia-Kings Canyon National Parks.
+As a crew lead, I brought researchers into backcountry field sites to collect fuel data in recently burned and unburned Sequoia groves.
+This data looks at forest regeneration and seedling abundance, to see how these landscapes are recovering from recent fires.
 >
 >![research-7](http://alexandralalor.github.io/images/research/research-7.jpg)